jarshwah/expressions_talk/README.md

 ## Getting Started

-The examples within are designed to show the differences between Django 1.7 and Django 1.8.
+The examples within are designed to show the differences between django with and without Expressions.
+The examples are within cdr/examples.py.
+The queries they produce are mostly copied to cdr/examples.sql.
-It's necessary to leverage virtualenv to easily switch between the examples.
-These are roughly the steps I used to get up and running (on OSX).
-This can *only* be run on Python 3, and preferably with Python 3.4.

-We'll be using homebrew, pip3 (which comes with python3), virtualenv, and virtualenvwrapper.
+To setup the environment we'll be using homebrew, pip3 (which comes with python3), virtualenv, and virtualenvwrapper.

 ```
 git git@github.com:jarshwah/expressions_talk.git